What is Staggered Board?

 Now, let us imagine an adverse situation wherein both SDF Inc. and BNM Inc. are exposed to hostile takeover attempts by their competitors to kill competition and strengthen their market domination.
 Both companies are trying their level best to overcome the takeover attempts.

-The hostile takeover of SDF Inc.
+The Hostile Takeover of SDF Inc.

 To gain control of SDF Inc., the competitor has to garner a majority on the board.
 However, given that SDF Inc. has a staggered board, the acquirer can only pocket a maximum of 4 members in the election scheduled for May 2022, which is inadequate to achieve a board majority (4 out of 12).
 So, the acquirer has to wait for the next round of the election to get more board members and achieve a board majority.
-However, SDF Inc. may devise a plan during this time to somehow overcome the takeover attempt.
+However, SDF Inc. may devise a plan to somehow overcome the takeover attempt.

-The hostile takeover of BNM Inc.
+The Hostile Takeover of BNM Inc.

 The above example demonstrates why a staggered board can be a valuable corporate tool to evade such hostile takeover attempts.